makerspet/makerspet.github.io/_posts/2025-04-27-connect-delta-2g-lidar-to-makerspet-esp32-boards.md

 # rating: .5
 ---

-3irobotix Delta-2G is a low-cost 2D LiDAR 360-degree distance sensor used in smart vacuum cleaners for navigation.
+3irobotix Delta-2A, 2B and 2G are a low-cost 2D LiDAR 360-degree distance sensor used in smart vacuum cleaners for navigation.
 Here are instructions to connect Delta-2G to the LiDAR port on Maker's Pet [BDC-30P](https://makerspet.com/store#!/Driver-Board-for-ESP32-DOIT-DevKit-V1-Brushed-DC-Motors-and-LiDAR/p/724227009) and [BDC-38P](https://makerspet.com/store#!/Driver-Board-for-ESP32-DevKitC-V4-Brushed-DC-Motors-and-LiDAR/p/724216505) motor driver and ESP32 carrier boards.

 ## Hardware Wiring